 - Descriptive transcripts

-But, descriptive transcripts also include visual descriptions of the video alongside the audio’s text.
+Descriptive transcripts also include visual descriptions of the video alongside the audio’s text.
+Here’s a descriptive transcript example.

-Audio descriptions, also called video descriptions, tell users with vision disabilities what’s happening on-screen.
+Audio descriptions tell users with visual disabilities what’s happening on-screen.
 They have the original voice-over plus any voice-over needed to describe what’s happening on-screen.

 Integrate the description into the existing script